TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 The remaining keys in a texture configuration are the same for file based and texture based texture package configurations.

 The `format` key specifies the format of the texture files found in the package.
-For the s

 Format       Description
 ------       -----------